 - You could then write about finding a pen pal who speaks that language and learning about a different culture through them.

-While it would be best to write about a research opportunity that fits your interests and vocational aspirations if you were a part of a research program that you didn’t find interesting enough to pursue in college, find a transferable skill you learned.
+It would be best to write about a research opportunity that fits your interests and vocational aspirations.
+If you were a part of a research program that you didn’t find interesting enough to pursue in college, find a transferable skill you learned.

 So, maybe you shouldn’t write about learning how to use a centrifuge to collect bacteria if you have no interest in biology or medicine.